 5.1 Feeding strategies

-Feeding strategies are crucial for the success of recirculating aquaculture systems (RAS).
+Feeding strategies are crucial for the success of recirculating aquaculture systems.
 Proper feed selection is fundamental to fish health and financial performance in RAS.
 Feeds must satisfy all the minimum nutrient requirements for the cultured species, as there is little to no natural productivity in RAS tanks.
 Feeds should be low-pollution or "environmentally friendly" to minimize nutrient loading in the system (Badiola et al., 2012).
 Feed management is a key tool to improve feed utilization and reduce nutrient waste in RAS.
 Factors like feeding rate, frequency, and protein content affect the total ammonia nitrogen (TAN) added to the system, which determines the size and cost of filtration components.
 Using feeds with improved amino acid balance can enhance growth and reduce TAN loads (Tabrett et al., 2024).
 Feeding attractants, incitants, and stimulants can be used to improve feed utilization in RAS.
 Automatic feeding control methods using computer vision and neural networks are being developed to optimize feeding in dense RAS tanks (Wang et al., 2022).
 Proper feeding practices, along with environmental conditions and disinfection methods, are critical influencing factors that must be controlled to ensure efficient and stable RAS operation (Li et al., 2023).
 Selecting the right feeds and feeding methods is an important aspect of fish growth and a fundamental part of indoor RAS.

 5.2 Health and disease management